robertalanis/word-guess-node-app/README.md

 This game was a lot of fun to make and there are a few ideas I have for building on to it:

 * Even though the theme was Latin American countries I had to omit `Costa Rica`, `Dominican Republic`, and `El Salvador` becuase `Letter.js` only allows for words with out spaces.
-* I am not validating user input, so a user can enter characters that are not part of the alphabet, empty strings, or more than one character.
-* I would like to display the characters that have already been guessed and validate against entering those again.
 * Finally, I would like to provide a fun fact about the country after each round ends.